OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Films entered into competition, whether international or from the US must be directed, produced, written or principally acted by an artist of African Descent.
 The festival does not accept films made before July 2016.

 All entries must be submitted via online screener or mailed on Blu Ray for judging, evaluation, audience feedback, and competition.
-Blu Ray and Digital Link are required by the final copy deadline of August 30, 2016.
-Filmmaker must make arrangements with festival staff to screen all formats other than DVD.
+Blu Ray and Digital Link are required by the final copy deadline.
+Filmmaker must make arrangements with festival staff to screen all formats other than Blu Ray or Digital Link.
 The primary contact listed on the application will receive the letter of acceptance via email.

 • Feature films and short films in a language other than English must be subtitled in English for Festival presentation.